Timezone differences

 2.Leverage asynchronous communication

-Asynchronous communication allows team members to respond and provide input at their own pace, regardless of time zone differences.
-By using tools like project management software, email, or messaging platforms, team members can share updates, questions, and feedback without the need for immediate responses.
-This approach ensures that important information is available to everyone, reducing misunderstandings and enabling team members to focus on tasks without interruptions.
+Asynchronous communication allows team members to respond and contribute in their own time, regardless of time zone differences.
+By using tools such as project management platforms, email, and messaging apps, teams can share updates, ask questions, and provide feedback without expecting immediate replies.

-Below mentioned is a table that would give you an overview of how the communication process with your application development team could be handled efficiently.
+The table below provides an overview of how communication with your application development team can be managed effectively and efficiently.

 Communication Tool Purpose of Communication